jey-kim/repo_sparse_codes/README.md

 - Clone the entire repository: *git clone https://github.com/jey-kim/repo_sparse_codes.git*
 - Go to the cloned directory and run **`RUN_ME.sh`** *sh RUN_ME.sh*
->    This RUN_ME compiles the Sparse codes.
+>    This RUN_ME.sh compiles the Sparse codes.
 - Path the directory in .bash_profile, .bashrc, or .zshrc
 >    *export PATH="/path/to/the/directory:$PATH"*
 >    *source .bash_profile*